-When your kid says, "I hate you, mummy" and other milestones no one prepared you for!
+When your kid says, 'I hate you, mummy' and other unexpected milestones

 Are you ready for milestones other than the typically cute ones?
 What would you do if your kid says "I hate you"